benjiworld/Filecoin-Auto-Split-Web-Uploader/README.md

 ```

 **4. Configure the Application:**
-Open `server_1.mjs` in your code editor and update the configuration variables at the top of the file:
+Open `server.mjs` in your code editor and update the configuration variables at the top of the file:

 ```javascript
 // Configure your Filecoin wallet & Dataset